Chinese Food Recipes for the Health-Conscious Eater

 If you’re a busy mom or dad, you may not have time to cook everything from scratch.
 This is where Chinese food recipes come in.
-These recipes are quick to make and easy to modify to suit your dietary needs.
+These recipes are quick and easy to modify to suit your dietary needs.

 There are dozens of Chinese dishes that are good for you.
 The best part is that you don’t need special equipment or ingredients to create them.

 In my first book, The Chinese Food Diet, I wrote about how cooking is one of the best things you can do for your mental health.
-So many of my clients have said that they have had better results with Chinese food recipes.
+So many of my clients have said they have had better results with Chinese food recipes.
 Chinese food is indeed one of the best foods for your brain.

 Recipes for Healthy Chinese Food